-As already pointed out, the proof of a $PGL^+\forall$ query from a $PGL^+\forall$ program is defined by derivation using the MP, QC, SU, PR, QI, RV, MR, and WR inference rules, where the SU, PR, QI, RV and MR inference rules are automatically
+As we have already pointed out, the proof of a PGL+∀ query from a PGL+∀ program is defined by derivation using the MP, QC, SU, PR, QI, RV, MR, and WR inference rules, where the SU, PR, QI, RV and MR inference rules are automatically performed by the fuzzy unification algorithm.
+Therefore, the proof procedure is based on the MP, QC and WR inference rules.

-The proof procedure we define applies the generalized modus ponens and the query conjunction inference rules in a reverse way as it is done in classical backward inference systems, i.e. rather than applying the MP inference rule to $p_1 \wedge \cdots \wedge p_n \to q$ once we have deduced p_1, \ldots, p_n , it checks first whether q can be deduced which, in turn, leads to check whether p_1, \ldots, p_n can be deduced.
-Therefore, at each step an atomic formula of a PGL+ \forall query which can be unified, through an mgdfu σ , with the head of a PGL+ \forall program clause is replaced by the body of it.
+The proof procedure we define applies the generalized modus ponens and the query conjunction inference rules in a reverse way as it is done in classical backward inference systems, i.e. rather than applying the MP inference rule to $p_1 \wedge \cdots \wedge p_n \to q$ once we have deduced p_1, \ldots, p_n , it checks first whether q can be deduced, which in turn leads to checking whether p_1, \ldots, p_n can be deduced.
+Therefore, at each step, an atomic formula of a PGL+ \forall query that can be unified, through an mgdfu σ , with the head of a PGL+ \forall program clause, is replaced by the body of it.
 The new PGL+ \forall query is obtained from applying the mgdfu σ to the resulting query.
 The proof procedure finishes when the truth query \top has to be checked.
 Moreover, the proof procedure is based on chronological backtracking and the search strategy is depth-first.
 Finally, the assignment of value for variables is computed by means of a repeated use of the fuzzy unification algorithm.